-The Chinese are committing fraud in US capital markets’: Muddy Waters Carson Block
+The Chinese are committing fraud in US capital markets’: Muddy Waters' Carson Block

 China-US tensions are spilling over onto Wall Street